Environmental Performance Data

 Capital Investment Energy saving capital investment Ⅶ-1 15

-Note: The cost boundaries for these are limited to domestic only.
+Note: The cost boundaries for these items are limited to domestic (non-consolidated) operations.

 Material Flows(Domestic consolidated)